 Being a printing company, the bulk of our production is through paper.
 Therefore, we use recyclable materials wherever possible to minimise our carbon footprint.

-Wherever possible we use FSC certified paper whose raw materials are guaranteed to have sustainable origins.
+Wherever possible we use paper stocks whose raw materials are guaranteed to have sustainable origins.

 We were among the first commercial printers to adopt vegetable-based inks as an alternative to petroleum-based inks.

 Our entire operations are powered by electricity derived from 100% renewable sources.